 Then again, you can try to ask where to go using Taglish since it’s the unofficial language of the Philippines.
 But not everyone is a cool millennial like you!

-Can't express yourself well in Taglish?
+Can’t express yourself well in Taglish?
 Learn how to improve Tagalog pronunciation with Ling.
-In the Ling app, you'll train yourself to remember Tagalog with real conversations curated by native Tagalog speakers.
+Using the Ling app, you’ll train yourself to remember Tagalog with real conversations curated by native Tagalog speakers.
 Learn your first Tagalog lesson anytime you want and make connections with native Tagalog speakers.